DVBeckwitt/ra_sim/README.md

 # Supply an alternate paths file
 python -m ra_sim hbn-fit --paths-file /path/to/custom_hbn_paths.yaml

-# Report cone half-angles (deg) for each ring assuming a shared vertex on the rotation axis
-python -m ra_sim hbn-fit --vertex-distance 0.5 --pixel-size 0.0001
 ```

 When a bundle NPZ is provided in the paths file (or via `--load-bundle`), `--highres-refine` will rebuild the background and refit using the saved ellipses as starting guesses at full resolution.

-After each run, the overlay figure shows the fitted ellipses on top of the background-subtracted image and annotates the fitted parameters (xc, yc, a, b, θ); when `--vertex-distance` is provided, the estimated cone half-angle for each ring is listed as well.
+After each run, the overlay figure shows the fitted ellipses on top of the background-subtracted image and annotates the fitted parameters (xc, yc, a, b, θ).
+The saved fit profile also records an estimated detector tilt; the GUI and the `simulate` CLI subcommand will use this tilt as their starting Rot1/Rot2 defaults the next time you launch a simulation.

 ## Troubleshooting